The Shakespeare Name

 The myth of Pallas Athena's birth is a symbolic description of someone becoming illumined.

-'Shakespeare' also refers to the twin brothers known in classical myth as the Gemini ('Twins'), of whom one is born a mortal (Castor), the other an immortal (Pollux).
-They are sons of Leda and the Swan, and born from Swan eggs, so are also known as Swans.
-They love each other deeply and go on many adventures together.
 In the course of time the mortal brother dies.
-Out of grief and love, the immortal brother offers to sacrifice his immortality so as to resurrect his mortal brother to immortality.
+Out of love and grief, the immortal brother offers to sacrifice his immortality so as to resurrect his mortal brother to immortality.
 Zeus grants this wish and, because of their love, he makes them both immortal-mortals, known as the Heavenly Twins.
 They can both incarnate as mortals, either together or separately, but whilst maintaining their immortal-mortal consciousness and unity in love.
-As immortal-mortals they are known as Spear-shakers or Shake-speares.

 This Gemini theme is the foundation of and key to all the Shakespeare works, which is why Shake-speares Sonnets 78 to 86 are known as "the rival poets" sonnets, with Sonnet 83 concluding with: